Alpha Epsilon Delta: Symbols

+Alpha Epsilon Delta's motto is "Truth I Pursue".
+Baird's Manual had originally listed the society's colors as ultraviolet and infrared; the current Constitution notes them as red and violet.
+The society's flower is the red rose.

+The society's magazine, The Scalpel, is published at least two times per year.
+It also published AED Newsletter at least four times per year.

 Membership

 Membership is open to undergraduate students with a major interest in medicine and who meet the minimum requirements.
 Some chapters offer an Associate membership for those who have yet to meet these requirements.